stuartpb/petlogs/petlog-stukilla.md

 ### working but weird

 selected "invert control" for the Z axis in the printer profile because up moved it down and vice versa

+## 2018-01-02

+I don't think I did enable bluettoth so long ago, just ran `sudo systemctl enable bluetooth.service` and it said it made the files. anyway I still had to start it explicitly

+anyway I added Stuixel by bluetooth

+a thing I'm encountering now is where, half a second after blueman pops up, the window goes away, and clicking the tray icon just makes the dock have a spin-arrow cursor. idk how to fix this, but the context menu still... kind of... works

+anyway the plane is descending so I'm just going to listen to Slow Burn and give up on this plan for now

 ## asked questions